Globoplox/honk/readme.md

   - Golang written api
   - Browser extension

-The backend is a simple basic passowrd authentication go crud json api for 'passwords' which are tagged, named bunch of text.
+The backend is a simple basic password authentication go crud json api for 'passwords' which are tagged, named bunch of text.
 There are ZERO cipher on backend side.
 Name and tags are expected to clear text.
 The data are expected to be pre-ciphered by the client.